So, there is a condition, that contributes to many engine failures, generally referred to as, “fuel wash”.

-A rebuilt engine should that has been correctly assembled, will start almost immediately.
-But, if after a reasonable period of cranking the engine does not start, something is wrong!!
-At this point the compression, ignition, and fuel systems should be checked.
-Because, without spark, the fuel being drawn into the cylinders; will reach a saturation point and fuel wash will occur.
+A correctly assembled engine, will start almost immediately.
+But, if after a reasonable period of cranking, the engine does not start, something is wrong!!
+Therefore, you should check, ignition, and fuel systems.
+Because, without spark, the fuel in the cylinders; will reach a saturation point and fuel wash will occur.
 Finally, it will severely dilute and thus weaken the oil film, and scuffing will start.

 Although diesel fuel, has increased lubricity over gasoline; fuel wash still must be avoided or serious damage will result.
 Also, engine manufacturers’ manuals should be, consulted and closely followed.
 This includes correct fuel timing, fuel/air ratios, servicing of injectors, pumps, etc. Fuel filters and water removal systems; should be fully serviced at overhaul.

 Finally, good engine maintenance and good common sense, can all but eliminate, this potentially serious problem.

 Thank You !